niwinz/niwibe-site/content/blog/2015-11-26-introduction-to-lenses-and-how-to-use-them-instead-of-cursors.md

 The clojurescript applications usually uses a unique global state atom for store the entire app state and use cursors for provide a limited vision of the tree.

-The [cats library][1] also comes with facilities to create a focused atoms with lenses.
+The [lentes library][1] also comes with facilities to create a focused atoms with lenses.
 Imagine you have this state:

 ```clojure